 - Health Optimization

 - Nutrition

 - Stress Management

+- Exercise

-- Exercises
+- Pre-operative exercises

 - Smoking

 - Dental Work

+- Injections & Vaccinations

+- Medical Procedures

+- Screening Blood Work & ECG

+- Communication

+- Doctor's Notes & Form Completion

 - "Out-of-Towners"

-- Having a Plan Worksheet

 Health Optimization

 You and your surgeon have agreed to proceed with a shoulder replacement.
 Surgery and anaesthesia can affect many systems in your body.
 Therefore, it is important to be in your optimal health before proceeding with surgery.
 If you have multiple medical issues, your surgeon may refer you to a specialist such an internist, cardiologist, endocrinologist etc. If you currently see a specialist, it is important that we are aware of who your specialist is and any upcoming appointments.
 Specialists will assess you to make sure you are safe to proceed with surgery.
 Extra diagnostic tests may be needed before you are "cleared" to proceed.